khanahmedm/khanahmedm.github.io/README.md

 This website is still work in progress.

 Overall it is a static website.
-However, all the data such as employment history, education history, the projects I have worked on throughout my career, and more; are all stored in JSON files.
+All the data such as employment history, education history, the projects I have worked on throughout my career, and more; are all stored in JSON files.
 The JavaScript code retrieves the data and renders on the webpage.

 I am designing this online resume in a framework so others can also reuse the code.
 All the content is stored on github.io i.e., free web hosting service for static web content.